 But the true, positive, definition of charisma is someone that exudes humbleness and trust.
 They are magnetic and draw their audience in because of their genuineness.
 Two TED Talks speakers who fit this description of charisma are Sir Ken Robinson and Dr. Hans Rosling.
 Both were researchers who sought to make the world a better place through their speaking.
 Their integrity shines through in each speech they give.

 Some of my colleagues think that having a self-assured presence is different than (and better than) charisma, but I disagree.
 In my view, presence falls under the umbrella of charismatic qualities.

 Charisma is the ability to engage people…to draw them in.

 Someone who is charismatic is likeable.
 A charismatic person is someone you want to spend time with and listen to.
 Being with them feels good.

 Charisma is an attribute of emotionally and socially astute leaders.
 Charismatic leaders are seen as transformational (Bass 2002, Ashkanasy & Tse 2000).

 People that are charismatic are highly interested in others.
 They truly listen.
 They are humble and confident in themselves (their presence) and what they know (or do not know).

-When audience members are connected to a charismatic speaker it feels as though they can read your mind and know exactly what you’re thinking.
-They have answers to problems you’re wrestling with.
+Audience members deeply connect to this kind of speaker and message.
+To the audience, it feels as though the speaker read their mind and knows exactly what they are thinking.
+Charismatic speakers have answers to problems the audience is wrestling with.

-A charismatic speaker is not the entertainment.
+A charismatic speaker is not entertainment.
 They are not acting.
-Charismatic speakers are those who present their most passionate self on stage, with their energy amped up a few notches.
 They create a bond with their audience because they are credible.
-And their credibility creates trust.
+This credibility creates trust.